-The LCB (Leicester Creative Business) Depot is creatively designed to be a think tank and bed of inspiration for those in creative lines of business endeavors.
+The LCB (Leicester Creative Business) Depot is creatively designed to be a think tank and bed of inspiration for those in creative lines of business endeavours.
 New ventures in everything from fashion designing, architecture, copy writing, music production and much more are birthed here on a regular basis.

 In some ways similar to DMU’s Innovation Center, LCB combines workspaces for individuals and groups with meeting rooms, resources, business lounge, and its own coffee shop, Gray’s Café.

-Unlike the Innovation Center, though, it is not free.
+Unlike the Innovation Centre, though, it is not free.
 LCB does not officially advertise itself as a co-working environment, as its emphasis is on its multiple workspace options that can be purchased for individuals or groups.
 However, if you purchase their Business Lounge Membership, you gain access to their business lounge with:

 • Comfortable seating, tables and chairs